The Powerful Lure of the Soft Fascism Within

-Much has been said about the tactics – digital and otherwise – used by the Leave campaigns during 2016’s EU Referendum in the UK: fuelling fears of brown and black immigrants, an angry xenophobia, and hopes of a lost Great British identity which would return if the exceptional UK cut itself free from Europe’s oppression.
-But, what must also be appreciated is that these messages resonated – there was something within the people to whom these messages appealed which meant that the fear, anger and misplaced hope they whipped up made sense.
+Much has been said about the tactics – digital and otherwise – used by the Leave campaigns during the 2016 EU Referendum in the UK: fuelling fears of brown and black immigrants, an angry xenophobia, and hopes of a lost Great British identity which would return if the exceptional UK cut itself free from Europe’s oppression.
+But, what must also be appreciated is that these messages resonated – there was something within the people to whom they appealed which meant that the fear, anger and misplaced hope they whipped up made sense.

 Such concerns, I would suggest, go beyond feelings about Britain on the world stage, a Westminster elite, or the immigration system – they spoke to people’s feelings about themselves and their lives; to their need for a more spiritual sense of who they are.

-The appeal of conspiracy theories, the most recent being QAnon – which posits that Donald Trump is saving the world from a cabal of cannibalistic paedophiles and has taken off in the wake of the Coronavirus pandemic – has similar echoes.
+The appeal of conspiracy theories has similar echoes.
+In the wake of the Coronavirus, which has fundamentally unsettled our lives as we knew them, QAnon – which falsely posits that Donald Trump is saving the world from a cabal of cannibalistic paedophiles – has flourished.